Halloween (franchise): Overview

 Described by Scott Mendelson of Forbes as the "Choose Your Own Adventure" of horror movie franchises, the franchise is notable for its multiple timelines, continuities, remakes and reboots, which can make it confusing for new viewers, often leading to articles explaining the previous films before each new release.

 The original Halloween (1978), co-written by John Carpenter and Debra Hill and directed by Carpenter, tells the story of Michael Myers as he stalks and kills teenage babysitters on Halloween night.
 The film begins with six-year-old Michael (Will Sandin) killing his older sister Judith (Sandy Johnson) on Halloween night 1963 in the fictional town of Haddonfield, Illinois.
 He is subsequently hospitalized at Warren County's Smith's Grove Sanitarium.
 Fifteen years later, Michael (Nick Castle) escapes from Smith's Grove and returns to his hometown while being pursued by his psychiatrist, Dr. Sam Loomis (Donald Pleasence).
 Michael stalks high school student Laurie Strode (Jamie Lee Curtis) and her friends as they babysit.
 Murdering Laurie's friends, Michael finally attacks Laurie herself, but she manages to fend him off long enough for Loomis to save her.
 Loomis shoots Michael off a balcony, but when Loomis goes to check Michael's body, he has vanished.

-Halloween II (1981) picks up where the events of Halloween left off.
-Michael (Dick Warlock) follows Laurie to the local hospital, killing everyone who comes between them.
-The story reveals that Laurie is actually Michael's sister: she was given up for adoption as an infant.
+Halloween II (1981) picks up from where Halloween left off.
+Michael (Dick Warlock) goes to Haddonfield Memorial Hospital after learning via a radio news broadcast that Laurie has been taken there, killing everyone who comes between them.
+The story reveals that Laurie is actually Michael's other sister, who was given up for adoption as an infant.
 After Michael chases Laurie throughout the hospital, he corners Loomis and Laurie in an operating room, where Loomis causes an explosion as Laurie escapes.
-Michael, engulfed in flames, stumbles out of the room before finally falling dead.
+Michael, engulfed in flames, stumbles out of the room before finally losing consciousness and falling to the ground, seemingly dead.

-Halloween III: Season of the Witch was an attempt to redirect the Halloween franchise into an anthology series; Season of the Witch does not follow the continuity of the previous two entries, presenting them as fictional movies within its narrative.
+Halloween III: Season of the Witch was an attempt to redirect the Halloween film series into being an anthology film series.
 This installment follows the story of Dr. Dan Challis (Tom Atkins) as he tries to solve the mysterious murder of a patient in his hospital.
 Joined by the patient's daughter Ellie (Stacey Nelkin), he travels to the small town of Santa Mira, California.
 The pair discover that Silver Shamrock Novelties, a company run by Conal Cochran (Dan O'Herlihy), is attempting to use the mystic powers of the Stonehenge rocks to resurrect the ancient witchcraft of the Celtic festival, Samhain.
 Cochran is using his Silver Shamrock Halloween masks to achieve his goal, which will kill all the children wearing his masks as they watch a special Silver Shamrock commercial airing Halloween night.
 After destroying Cochran and his henchmen, Challis desperately tries to convince the television station managers not to air the commercial.
 The film ends with Challis screaming for a final station to stop the commercial.